JaneliaSciComp/hortacloud-website/content/docs/administration/aws/deployment.md

 cd 'C:\Users\ImagebuilderAdmin\My Files\Temporary Files'
 ```

-* Run the installcmd script to install the workstation. &lt;serverName&gt; is the name of the backend EC2 instance, typically it looks like `ip-<ip4 with dashes instead of dots>.ec2.internal`.
+* Run the installcmd script to install Horta. &lt;serverName&gt; is the name of the backend EC2 instance, typically it looks like `ip-<ip4 with dashes instead of dots>.ec2.internal`.
 Instructions for locating this are provided as output from the installer script.
-The workstation client certificate is signed using the ec2 internal name so do not use the actual IP for the &lt;serverName&gt; parameter, because user logins will fail with a certificate error.
+The Horta client certificate is signed using the ec2 internal name so do not use the actual IP for the &lt;serverName&gt; parameter, because user logins will fail with a certificate error.

 ```powershell
 installcmd.ps1 <serverName>
 ```

-  This will install the JDK and the workstation.
-The installer will run silently and it will install the workstation under the `C:\apps` folder.
+  This will install the JDK and Horta.
+The installer will run silently and it will install the Horta application under the `C:\apps` folder.
 If it prompts you for the install directory, select `C:\apps` as the JaneliaWorkstation location.

-* *Optional* - To start the workstation for testing, run:
+* *Optional* - To start Horta for testing, run:

 ```powershell
 c:\apps\runJaneliaWorkstation.ps1
 ```

 * when prompted, login as the admin user you set in ADMIN_USER_EMAIL (leave the password empty)
-* Navigate through the menus to make sure the workstation is working. *Do not create any user accounts at this time as they will get created from the Admin web application.*
+* Navigate through the menus to make sure Horta is working. *Do not create any user accounts at this time as they will get created from the Admin web application.*
-* When testing is finished, close down the workstation.
+* When testing is finished, close down Horta.

 * Finalize the creation of the AppStream image, run: